 The funny part is that even though I could not get a new password reset or online for that account, they still charged me for two tickets under that account.

-Singapore Airlines Has Terrible Phone Support Which Really Sucks
+Singapore Airlines Has Terrible Phone Support, Which Really Sucks

-No customer should have to wait on the phone for more than an hour to talk to any airline representative to find out information on their ticket.
+No customer should have to wait on the phone for more than an hour to talk to any airline representative to find out information about their ticket.
 I had to wait over 2 hours, but all their phone numbers did not work.

 Here are a few reasons why their customer support in the United States is so bad: